baraarami/reading-notes/README.md

 ~~ If you like what you have read i will pleasure to haveing you in my github account and this is the link that will tke you there
 [Bara'a jahmani](https://github.com/baraarami)~~ ..

+ For the someone who read this , hello , i'm hopeing that you're doing will   ! :smiling_face_with_three_hearts:

+i'm hopeing you enjoy reading these words , and ya My name is bara'a rami al-jahmani :blush: , i'm 22 years old , , a fresh graduated student from yarmouk university , my major was management information system , my grade when i gratuated was good .

+I've done a website using HTML ,css , and JS langueges , it's talking about marine life and how they live in thier , what they wearing , each color represint for any battalion , the typs of ships and which organisation they followes .

+My second project was my graduation project i've used visual basic to do it . it was talking about how to convert takeing attendance and absence manually to computarised way and attach an execuse why they absence .